Table of contents

 - If you only need to manage resources, choose simplified resource management software

 - If you need a collaborative solution for tracking and managing work, choose a (collaborative) work management tool or basic project management application

 - If you need something that can measure the performance of multiple projects and assess their health, while managing resources and keeping work aligned with company strategy – choose a comprehensive project portfolio management solution

 Once you’ve determined the right solution to meet your needs, you must get the executives on board.

 Gaining Executive Support

-- How many projects are delayed, failed, over budget, consuming too many resources needed elsewhere, simply because there is no system to understand capacity and demand?
+- How many projects are delayed, failed, over budget, or consuming too many resources needed elsewhere because there’s not a system to understand capacity and demand?